Freese and Nichols’ Leaders and Legacies: Bob Nichols

 In Bob’s later days, I did see him at work without a tie.

 All of us have Bob to thank for our formal Quality Assurance/Quality Control program.
-Bob implemented our company code of ethics and client executive visits, and his getting Will Allanach, our current risk manager, connected with our professional liability underwriters, insurers and brokers was key in helping to educate Freese and Nichols staff.
+Bob implemented our company code of ethics and client executive visits, and his getting Will Allanach, our current risk manager, connected with our professional liability underwriters, insurers and brokers and was key in helping to educate Freese and Nichols staff.

 Bob coordinated an annual tour of offices about risk issues and would typically invite an industry colleague to sit in, help present and do an informal peer review of our operations.
 Freese and Nichols benefited from outsiders’ input, and their suggestions provided an early nod to benchmarking and best practices to be shared for improving the profession.